afurche/big-data-intern-recruitment-task/README.md

 Tests conducted:

-Script written and tested in Python 3.9
+Script written and tested in Python 3.9 and on Windows 10

 All four types of joins performed on small test files (test files and results provided in repository)